 So, what should you do about the overwhelming demands of your job as a manager?
 How can you ensure a healthy balance, giving your best to your work and your personal life?

-Here are two important things…put guard rails around your time and delegate effectively.
+Here are three important things…put guard rails around your time, delegate effectively, and develop yourself professionally.

 Put guard rails around your time